King Edward III Family Tree & Biography (1312-1377)

 Early Years

-There were also problems with France and in 1325, the new King Charles IV demanded that the English King go to France and pay homage.
-Rather than pay homage, the King created Edward Duke of Aquitaine, Count of Ponthieu and Montreuil so that it was Edward that needed to face Charles IV.
+There were also problems with France and in 1325, the new French King Charles IV demanded that the English King go to France and pay homage.
+Rather than pay homage, the King created Prince Edward Duke of Aquitaine, Count of Ponthieu and Montreuil so that it was Edward that needed to face Charles IV rather than his father.

 Isabella and Mortimer